Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/events/eventTypes/functions/isEventOfCategory.md

 `boolean`

-True if the event belongs to the specified category, false if the category doesn't exist or event doesn't match
+True if the event belongs to the specified category, false if the category doesn't exist or event doesn't match.

+## Remarks

+Provides type-safe event categorization for filtering and routing.
+Internal events are separated into their own categories (INTERNAL_DATABASE, INTERNAL_MONITOR, INTERNAL_SITE) for manager-to-manager communication.

 ## Example